gastonreif/Heritage-avionics-package/readme.txt

 A: contact me, you should not see this.

 Q: I got crash, log.txt says error in GPWS.
-A: Download from github Skiselkov OpenWXR, only the OpenGPWS is needed, replace the one found in ConcordeFXP/plugins/
+A: Download from github Skiselkov OpenWXR, only the OpenGPWS si needed, replace the on found in ConcordeFXP/plugins/

 Q: The sounds of ATC are too loud or quiet volume.
 A: you can change the volume before or during play by turning corresponding volume knobs.